This recording is from a reading session on 11/5/19 by the Toledo Symphony Orchestra and not a fully rehearsed performance.

 Osborn’s works have been read by the Toledo Symphony Orchestra and performed during the Squirrel Island Chapel Summer Concert Series in Maine, at an event center in West Virginia, and for student recitals throughout Michigan and Ohio.

-Osborn has studied with Mikel Kuehn and Marilyn Shrude (Bowling Green State University) and David Gillingham and Jay Batzner (Central Michigan University).
+Osborn has studied with Christopher Dietz, Mikel Kuehn, Marilyn Shrude (Bowling Green State University), David Gillingham, and Jay Batzner (Central Michigan University).
 He has also participated in masterclasses with Christopher Theofanidis (recipient of the International Masterprize, the Rome Prize, and a Guggenheim fellowship) and David Maslanka (three-time National Endowment for the Arts recipient).